Financial Institutions Can Out-innovate Fintechs Through Greenfield Approach, According To Oliver Wyman

 Enter Existing Financial Services Firms

 To be successful in the future, financial institutions need to have the same advantages as digital challengers.
 For example, the average number of customers each person in a challenger bank serves is over 2,500, compared to 1,000 in existing banks.
-Digital challengers launch new products or services in two weeks, compared to three to six-month release timetables for traditional firms.
+Digital challengers launch new products or services in two weeks, compared to three to six months release timetables for traditional firms.

 Greenfield is an attempt to deliver a customer offering to match or exceed the challengers.
 Using modern technology, an open platform, and third-party services, new banking and insurance platforms can be built within a year, at a cost of between $10 million and $60 million.
 Financial services firms will hope to outcompete fintechs with greenfield platforms, while having the advantage of tremendous resources and an existing customer base from day one.